mmyoungman/test-test-framework/README.md

 More result types than pass and fail, so a test can be still run and provide information, even if it doesn't cause an entire test suite to fail.
 Real failures aren't lost amongst false positives.

-## To be implemented
+## To do

-- Produce html report
-- Improve xunit report - check format of time, actual failure messages, etc.
-- Change results['tests'] to a list of dicts not a list of lists, for clarity
 - Keeping all test run results for comparison
 - run_tests.py should return appropriate code depends on results
 - further develop --quiet?
+- Rerun failed tests to protect against brittle tests?
 - Profiling produces single file for multiple suites
-- Rerun failed tests to protect against brittle tests?
+- Improve html report
+- Improve xunit report - check format of time, actual failure messages, etc.
+- Test framework against a real project